 Dave Thomas, DIY Drop Camp Caribou Hunt Report

-One of my hardest hunts testing us physically and mentally every day pushing us to are limits.
+This Alaska caribou hunt was one of my hardest hunts testing us physically and mentally every day pushing us to are limits.
 We experienced so many crazy situations that would’ve broke anybody down but with hard work, dedication and support all three of us came out successful!!

 We encountered charging grizzlies running at us down the gravel bar from the smell of a fresh kill to chasing the damn things out of are camp 3 nights in a row.
 Not just once or twice either it was 11 times in one night, they stole my cape and tried to take my antlers until we tied them to the willows…. still didn’t stop them from trying all night long, neither did the flash and bang from a 454 either.
 To wake up to a grizzly breathing next to the tent sends chills throughout your body but to have them stand up only feet from you makes you realize how little you are to them… I’m just glad Shaun was always the first out of the tent to run them off.
 (I was behind him but mainly to give him moral support and words of encouragement any good friend would give before going up against a bear like; good luck! and don’t miss!)